2ZeroSix/Labs/README.md

 Projects for cprog class

 # Names
-"type""number of work""status"
+- "type""number of work""status"

-1. types
+Types

-1.1.
-"HW" - homework
+- "HW" - homework

-1.2. "lab" - laboratory work
+- "lab" - laboratory work

-2. Statuses
+Statuses

-2.1. "_complete" - completed but сheck status unknown
+- "_complete" - completed but сheck status unknown

-2.2. "_finish" - completed and checked
+- "_finish" - completed and checked

-3.2. any other - uncompleted
+- any other - uncompleted